Cray-HPE/docs-csm/operations/iscsi_sbps/iscsi_sbps.md

 Therefore CSM generally treats it as an error if the HSM group exists but it contains no worker nodes.

-For more details on creating this group, see [Steps to create HSM group](https://github.com/Cray-HPE/docs-csm/blob/release/1.7/operations/iscsi_sbps/HSM_groups_iscsi.md#steps-to-create-hsm-group) and this has to be done in certain stages in below scenarios to avail this feature:
+For more details on creating this group, see [Managing_selective_node_personalization](https://github.com/Cray-HPE/docs-csm/blob/release/1.7/operations/iscsi_sbps/Managing_selective_node_personalization.md) and this has to be done in certain stages in below scenarios to avail this feature:

 1) Fresh Install: